Get the Tata Capital App to apply for Loans & manage your account. Download Now

 In simple terms, working capital is defined as the liquidity level of a company to meet its day-to-day and short-term expenses.
 There are various benefits of working capital for a company, from paying employees and vendors to planning for future needs.

-The significance of working capital for a business is remarkably high.
+The importance of working capital for a business is remarkably high.
 As such, working capital meaning is related to the lifeblood of a business.

 What is Working Capital?